Looking for low carb recipes instead? Visit the Savory Tooth Homepage.

 - Bake at 350 F for 30 minutes.
 Let cool and cut into bars.

-My last post shared a deliciously sweet cranberry sauce recipe handed down from Mr. Savory Tooth’s grandma.
+I shared a delicious cranberry sauce recipe recently.
 So it is only appropriate that today I show you how to use up all of that leftover cranberry sauce!
 Maybe you made a big batch of cranberry sauce for Thanksgiving and now you’re wondering what to do with it all.
 Enter these cranberry sauce oatmeal bars.
 These bars are made with oats, flour, butter, eggs, and brown sugar, a mixture of which forms the bottom and top of each bar.
 The middle layer is composed of the leftover cranberry sauce.
 Pretty simple to make, and you can easily save them in the fridge to enjoy later as little breakfast snacks.

 I absolutely love the combination of cranberries + oats in my sweets (let’s say that I’ve had my fair share of cranberry-oat desserts).
 These cranberry sauce oatmeal bars taste exactly like how my ideal cranberry and oat dessert would taste: a little sweet but not too sweet (so that you can enjoy it for breakfast), very generous in the cranberry department, a bit crumbly, and a texture similar to homemade granola.